Tilak Maidan

-Tilak Maidan is a multi-use stadium located in Vasco da Gama, Goa, India.
-It is used mostly for football matches and regularly hosts matches in the I-League as well as Goa Professional League.
-It also hosted Indian Super League matches from 2020 till 2022 due to covid where the whole season was held in 3 venues in Goa and this stadium was one of them.
-The Goal end's on this Ground are referred to as the Harbour End & the City End.
+Tilak Maidan is a multi-purpose stadium located in Vasco da Gama, Goa, India.
+It is used mostly for football matches and regularly hosts I-League and Goa Professional League matches.
+It also hosted the Indian Super League matches from 2020 till 2022 due to COVID-19 pandemic.
+The goal stands on the stadium are referred to as Harbour End and City End.